AndreAdrian/65C02-ICP/floating-point.md

 c4: Q fraction constants to convert exponent 2^x to exponent 10^y
 c5: integer exponent constants, radix 2 to radix 10, e.g. 2^3 converts to 10^0 ..
 10^1
 ```
 In the last table (for now) you can see that a given radix 2 exponent can have two different radix 10 exponents.
-A given radix 10 exponent can even have up tp four different radix 2 exponents.
+A given radix 10 exponent can have up to four different radix 2 exponents.
 The logarithm to base 2 of 10 is 3.3219..
 You need more then 3 radix 2 bits to express one radix 10 digit.
 ```
    IEEE754    = fraction  2^   =   to ASCII
  3.125000e-02 = 1.0000000   -5 = 3.125000e-2